frattaro/digital-usd/transitional-banking.md

 ---
-title: Transitional Lending
+title: Transitional Banking
 nav_order: 4
 ---

-# 🏦 Transitional Lending Model in the Digital USD System
+# 🏦 Transitional Banking Model in the Digital USD System

 This document outlines how traditional bank lending, deposit capture, and custodial services can persist during the transition to a token-based settlement system.
 It preserves user-friendly interfaces and synthetic balances while enforcing strict monetary discipline at the protocol level.